TURTED/TURTED_node/README.md

 Create an abstraction protocol for handling real time connections to push events from server to client.
 Users can log in and join channels so the server can push messages to selected clients (via username or channel)

-Example (work in progress, but that's roughly what I want to end up with):
+Example (work in progress, but that's roughly what we want to end up with):

 *PHP Server*
 ```php